chardso/Fixing-12-houses-for-PNS-community-in-pagirinya1and-2./README.md

 -Labour shortage,most of the refugee youths are unskilled, as a result the POC Lead organisation opted for outside mansions.
 - Lack of coordination between POC lead organisation and stakeholders.
+- Child protection issues raised by the communities during the PNS project motoring and assessment.
+- Most of the PNS communities lack waste management systems e.g latrines and dustbins.
+- POC lead organisation lacks technical personels for particular projects.

+  FUTURE OPPORTUNITIES
+- To skill the refugee communities to overcome the problems of labour shortage,skills like building Construction, brick laying and concrete practices,electronic engineering ,to mention but afew.
+- To organise mass mobilisation and awareness to communities about the dangers of poor waste management systems.